sandragodinhosilva/melange/README.md

 [![python](https://img.shields.io/badge/python-≥3.8-brightgreen.svg)](https://www.python.org/)

-This repo contains the code for a Snakemake workflow of the FAW tool
+This repository contains the code for the Snakemake workflow of the FAW tool.

 ## Usage